Interface Query

 • getParameterValue

-Object getParameterValue(String name)
+@Nullable Object getParameterValue(@Nonnull String name)

 Return the input value bound to the named parameter.
 (Note that OUT parameters are unbound.)